12 Best Automated Phishing Simulation Tools [2026 Guide]

 Best For: Driving behavioral change through gamification and positive reinforcement.

-Hoxhunt is a human risk management platform that excels at making security training an engaging, positive experience for employees.
-Instead of just testing and punishing failure, it gamifies the process of threat reporting, encouraging users to become active participants in the organization’s defense.
+Hoxhunt is a human risk management platform that makes security training an engaging, positive experience for employees.
+Instead of testing and punishing failure, it gamifies threat reporting, turning users into active participants in the organization’s defense.
 Its AI-enabled engine delivers personalized micro-training moments that feel native to the user’s workflow.

-The platform’s core strength is its focus on culture.
-By rewarding users with points and leaderboard status for successfully identifying and reporting both real and simulated threats, it creates a powerful positive feedback loop.
-The adaptive learning engine analyzes user skill levels, ensuring simulations are challenging but not frustrating.
-With strong support for multi-language deployments, Hoxhunt is a popular choice for global enterprises looking to build a security-conscious culture from the ground up.
-A key consideration is its lighter touch—teams wanting aggressive, red-team-style testing might find it too gentle.
+The platform’s focus is culture.
+It rewards users with points and leaderboard status for identifying and reporting both real and simulated threats, creating a positive feedback loop.
+The adaptive learning engine analyzes user skill levels, ensuring simulations are challenging but not demoralizing.
+With strong multi-language support, Hoxhunt is a popular choice for global enterprises building a security-conscious culture from scratch.
+One note: teams wanting aggressive red-team-style testing might find it too gentle.

 3. Phished.io